 Prior authorization issue perspectives

-To completely understand the PA process, one must contemplate three perspectives: the consumer, the provider, and the insurer.
+To completely understand the PA process, one must contemplate three perspectives: the provider, the consumer, and the insurer.
 The three perspectives presented in this section reflect the information the Task Force heard in presentations, documents, and surveys as it was drafting this white paper.
 The Task Force’s intent in including these perspectives is to capture the conversations state regulators may be called upon to engage in as they work to reform the PA process.

 The provider perspective